-If you’re a beginner to sprint training – try incorporating this type of workout into your life at least once a week.
+If you’re a beginner to sprint training, try incorporating this type of workout into your routine once a week.
 For experienced and expert athletes, always give yourself at least 72 hours rest in between sprint workouts to let your central nervous system and muscles/connective tissue recover.
-Depending on your goals, it’s a good idea to incorporate 1-3 “sprint” workouts per week utilizing various sports.
+Depending on your goals, it’s a good idea to incorporate 1-3 sprint workouts per week utilizing various sports.

 Active Rest: Resting, but continuing to move your body.
 For example, if you’re doing a running workout, continue to walk during your rest intervals.
 It helps to flush the lactic acid you’ve built up and promotes circulation… so you’re better prepared for the next interval.